Zurück zum Blog

 A database is a structured set of data.
 For example, a shopping list is a collection of data, and so is a collection of the multiple passwords that you’re using to access your accounts (which are hopefully encrypted, but that’s a different story altogether).

-In particular, the relational database model features data that is sorted in columns and rows, while the relationship between each element in the dataset follows a strict logic.
-So, we could say, an RDBMS is the set of tools and software used to store, manipulate, query and retrieve data from a database.
+In particular, the relational database model stores data in columns and rows, with relationships between elements following strict logic.
+So, we could say, an RDBMS is the set of tools and software used to store, manipulate, query, and retrieve data from a database.

 Some of the key features of MySQL include: